newatoms/guides/the-content-guide/readme.md

 ## No image?
 Forget about it...

 Humans are visual creatures.
-Research done by [Skyword](http://www.skyword.com/contentstandard/enterprise-marketing/skyword-study-add-images-to-improve-content-performance/) has shown that chances a text will be read are increased with **94%** if the article shown has an image.
+Research done by [Skyword](http://www.skyword.com/contentstandard/enterprise-marketing/skyword-study-add-images-to-improve-content-performance/) has shown that chances a text will be read are increased by **94%** if the article shown has an image.
 Photos and illustrations together with the right title make the reader curious and excited.

 > 94% is the growth that an article goes through if it has a relevant main image, compared to an article that has no image at all.